tibinjohn193-blip/procentric-cyber-bank/README.md

 ====================================================================

 Prerequisites:
-Make sure your Kali Linux/Parrot OS system is updated and connected to the internet.
+Make sure your Kali Linux system is updated and connected to the internet.

 Step-by-Step Installation: